 Healthy minds need healthy bodies.
 We believe that proper nutrition is a critical aspect of a solid learning environment and consider mealtimes part of the overall learning experience.
 We embrace family-style dining and focus children on proper hand washing, table manners and discussing the colors, tastes and other aspects of each meal.
-In family style dining, all food is placed in serving bowls on the table, milk in small pitchers, and children are encouraged to serve themselves or serve themselves with the help from their teacher.
 Each teacher sits at the table with the children to enjoy quiet conversation and a relaxed meal together.

 Our menu provides wholesome snacks that meet federal and state requirements and guidelines established by the United States Department of Agriculture (USDA).
-Snacks typically include a healthy starch such as veggie chips and GoldFish in addition to fruit or cheese.
+Snacks typically include a healthy starch such as veggie chips and GoldFish in addition to fruit, yogurt or cheese.

 For the Infant Program, families are responsible for providing breast-milk supplies or any preferred formula on a daily-basis.
 This includes bottle-ready breast milk or formula with child's name labeled in red for breast milk or black for formula.
 Formula and breast milk will be discarded after being at room temperature for one hour.
+Once your child is ready to start their journey with food, we can provide based on their individual feeding needs (see 5.14, 5.17, 5.18 for more details).
+Solid foods must be tried at-home three (3) times before providing at the Center to avoid any adverse reactions.

 TSA is a nut-free facility.
-Due to the extreme nature of allergic reactions to peanuts and products containing nuts in some children, The Summit Academy prohibits peanuts and/or foods containing nut products on The Summit Academy property, and/or at The Summit Academy sponsored events.
+Due to the extreme nature of allergic reactions to nuts and products containing nuts in some children, The Summit Academy prohibits nuts and/or foods containing nut products on The Summit Academy property, and/or at The Summit Academy sponsored events.
 These allergies can be so severe that exposure to peanuts can result in an anaphylactic reaction.
 An allergic child can have a reaction from simply smelling peanuts on someone's breath, or touching peanut oil residue left on a counter top, not only from consuming peanuts or nuts products.